MSanjaySharma/USER-JOB-APPLICATION/README.md

 # USER JOB APPLICATION

-A React front-end app for submission job application form and review of the application by employer.
+A front-end app for submission job application form and review of the application by employer.

 ### 🛠 Tech Stack - (MERN)